 A beacon of pride, setting new standards.

-Her achievements have brought her success and profoundly impacted her family, Nigerians, and the Black community.
-She has become a beacon of pride, setting new standards, and becoming a trending story of inspiration for the Black community in the Leslie Dean Faculty of Pharmacy, the University of Toronto Research Network, and other Black publications/Associations across the globe.
+She adds to a revolving list of proud pinnacles for the Black community in the Leslie Dean Faculty of Pharmacy, University of Toronto Research Network, and other Black publications/Associations.

 Her family background

-Theodora's family significantly impacted her academic success as she comes from a highly supportive home with intellectual influence and educational expectations.
-Her father, Major General (Rtd) Solomon Effiong Udounwa, served the Nigerian Army in strategic leadership capacities, with the last being the Chief of Special Services and Programmes (Army) at the Army Headquarters, Abuja.
+Her father, Major General Solomon Udounwa (rtd), also an academic, served the Nigerian Army in strategic leadership capacities, with the last being the Chief of Defence Training and Operations, Armed Forces of Nigeria.
 Her mother, Arit Udounwa, is a successful leader in banking and finance, thus making Theodora personify the idiomatic expression: "The apple does not fall far from the tree."

 Gratitude: